projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 ```

 The query above will get an image called `default-post.image.jpg`.
 If you'd
 notice there's no such file on the `$PROJECT_ROOT`.
-It's actually located in
+It's located in
 [`@images`][imagespath].
 Thanks to the `gatsby-source-filesystem` plugin, we
 allow the app to source from our local file system in the directories we
 specify.